gigerbytes/hsg_studynet_prettify/README.md

 Don't forget the Hashtag (#) at the front of the 6 character code.

 ---
+# Download Function

+The button must be *pressed* while you're in the course materials page. you will get a zip file with the data.

+**NOTE here are some quirks:**
+1. you must refresh the site after every course/materials you download
+2. the course must be in the third tab
+3. Does not work in Safari

+This still needs debugging and improvement.

+---
 ## Security note: only install scripts you trust, I will not be responsible for any other scripts you install.